luvi/janiqueka/src/pages/about/index.md

 ### Founder of Women in Tech Caribbean

-Janique-ka founded Women in Tech Caribbean in 2019 after realising a need for an easy way to share opportunities, job offers and scholarships with more Caribbean Women in the Tech space.
+Janique-ka founded Women in Tech Caribbean in 2019 after realising that there was a need for an easy way to share opportunities, job offers and scholarships with more Caribbean women in the Tech space.
 She subsequently reached out to Co-Founder Sherezz with the idea, and they both launched a campaign to get the groupp off the ground.
 The Slack-based group now has over 180 members, and they meet every month to network and get to know each other better.
+The group now has over 200 members and she co-manages it with Jody Simpson.

+<a href="www.womenintechcaribbean.com"> Learn more about the organization </a>
+<a href="https://www.buymeacoffee.com/witcaribbean"> Donate to the org </a>

 ### Twitter Developer Insider

-In 2021 - Janique-ka was named among the inaugural group of Twitter Developer Insiders.
+In 2021, Janique-ka was named among the inaugural group of Twitter Developer Insiders.
 These are technologists who have demonstrated passion and ability when it comes the the Twitter API.
 Insiders meet regularly with Twitter teams and have exclusive insights on launches and product plans before they happen.

 <a href="https://twittercommunity.com/t/introducing-the-twitter-developer-insider-program/161002"> Read the announcement here.</a>

-### Passionate about problem solving for the Caribbean

-Through projects like caricovidmap, and experimenting with a Twitter bot that tweets out Vincentian news, Janique-ka has proven that she is enthusiatic about development, but also in a context of solving Caribbean problems.
+<a href="https://developer.twitter.com/en/community/success-stories/spaces-search"> Feature by Twitter on Spaces Search App </a>

+### Active projects

+<a href="www.caricovidmap.com"> Caribbean COVID Map </a>
+<a href="Spaces Search"> Spaces Search </a>

+### Resume & Headshot

 <a href="" download>Download Resume</a> <br>
 <a href="/img/Headshot.jpg" download>Download Headshot </a>